Table of Contents

 Storing inventory near your customers reduces the shipping zones or distance your orders have to travel.
 The higher the shipping zone shipped to, the more expensive it typically is to send an order from Point A to Point B.

-3. Offer affordable same-day and 2-day shipping
+3. Offer affordable 2-day shipping and implement 2-day shipping badges

 4. Have orders automatically sent to ShipBob to be fulfilled